William Devonshire: Release and new murders

 Despite attempts to delay the proceedings, Devonshire was put on trial, convicted of first-degree murder and imprisoned.
 For reasons unknown, his murder charge was reduced to second-degree and he was released on parole in 2013, whereupon he permanently settled in Florida.
 Devonshire continued to engage in criminal activities, and by the time of his arrest, he was homeless and hung around certain streets in Sarasota.

 On February 25, 2022, the body of 48-year-old Kelliann Ripley was found near the Centennial Park boat ramp, not far from a wooded area in the northern part of the Tamiami Trail.
 An autopsy determined that her cause of death was blunt force trauma and manual strangulation.
 Police initially were hesitant to release details about her case, including her surname, but eventually revealed more when they got permission from her immediate family members.

 Not long after, on March 10, the body of 59-year-old Vicky Levitch was found in the vicinity of the northern Tamiami Trail, near Whitaker Bayou.
 Like Ripley, she had been extensively beaten and manually strangled, indicating to police that the two cases might have been committed by the same perpetrator.
-As part of the ongoing investigations, Levitch's identity was withheld under a suspect could be arrested in her case.
+As part of the ongoing investigations, Levitch's identity was withheld until a suspect could be arrested in her case.